 Familiarisation Programme for Independent Directors

 During the year under review to familiarize the Directors with strategy operationsand functions of the Company the senior managerial personnel made presentations aboutCompany's strategy operations product offering market technology facilities and riskmanagement.
-The Directors were also provided with relevant documents reports and internalpolicies to enable them to familiarise with your Companys procedures andpractices from time to time besides regular briefing by the members of the senior leadership team.
+The Directors were also provided with relevant documents reports and internalpolicies to enable them to familiarise with your Company's procedures and practices fromtime to time besides regular briefing by the members of the senior leadership team.

-Detail of familiarisation program organized for Independent Directors during FY underreview form part of Corporate Governance Report annexed hereto and are also posted on theCompany's website viz. www.dishtv. in and can be viewed on the following link:http://www. dishtv.in/Pages/Investor/Corporate-Governance.aspx.
+Detail of familiarisation program organized for Independent Directors during FY underreview form part of Corporate Governance Report annexed hereto and are also posted on theCompany's website viz. www.dishtv. in and can be viewed on the following link:https://www. dishtv.in/Pages/Investor/Corporate-Governance.aspx.

 Committees of the Board

-During the year the Board re-appointed Mr. Jayant Gupta Practicing Company Secretaryproprietor of M/s Jayant Gupta & Associates Company Secretaries as the SecretarialAuditor of the Company for conducting the Secretarial Audit for the financial year2015-16.
+During the year the Board re-appointed Mr. Jayant Gupta Practicing Company Secretaryproprietor of M/s Jayant Gupta & Associates Company Secretaries as the SecretarialAuditor of the Company for conducting the Secretarial Audit for the financial year2016-17.
 The Secretarial Audit was carried out in compliance with Section 204 of theCompanies Act 2013 and the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014.